 NB.
 This page provides a summary of the assessment and progression framework.
-For full and definitive information, please refer to the Guide for Postgraduate Research Students and their Supervisors (Handbook 2017-18) [PDF 727KB] (hereafter referred to as the 'Guide').
+For full and definitive information, please refer to the SMS PhD Handbook 2017-18 [PDF 1,546KB] (hereafter referred to as the 'Guide').

 Research is unlike other activities that most new students will have been involved with before.
 Even a brilliant history of passing examinations on taught programmes is not a guarantee of success in research.
 It is better for all concerned - not least you as the student - that we identify those few students who are not cut out for research earlier rather than later.
 Partly for this reason, we review of your progress during your first year of study, and at the end of each subsequent year of your programme.